-So how do you date your modern Tudor watch when you cannot use this Tudor serial number database
+So how do you date your modern Tudor watch when you cannot use this Tudor serial number database?

 Well, it gets a lot more difficult, that’s for sure.

 The easiest and best way to date your modern Tudor watch is if you have the original certificate for your watch.
-If you do, the date of which the watch was purchased should be on the certificate.
+If you do, the date on which the watch was purchased should be on the certificate.
 Simply confirm that the serial number on your Tudor watch matches the serial number that is engraved on your Tudor.

 If you don’t have the original certificate for your watch, it gets a bit trickier.
 The good news is that Tudor has information about every single watch that has left the factory, which is registered through their individual serial numbers.
 The bad news is that this information can be difficult, if not impossible to access.

 An idea for dating the year of your modern Tudor watch is to go to the official retailer from which the watch was purchased if you know where it was from.
-The official retailers normally keep records of each watch’s serial number that they sell, and might be able to provide you with further information about the year of your watch.
+The official retailers normally keep records of each watch’s serial number they sell, and might be able to provide you with further information about the year of your watch.

 The last method to estimate a year of your Tudor watch that isn’t very accurate is to look at the model you have, and the production time of it.
-It won’t give you detailed information about the year of your watch, but if you over what years Tuor produced a watch, you have an estimation of when your watch could be from.
+It won’t give you detailed information about the year of your watch, but if you over what years Tuor produced a watch, you have an estimation of where your watch could be from.

 Do you need help finding your Tudor Serial number or have any other questions about Tudor serial numbers?
 Consult one of our watch experts here!